 Patrick Beauregard | June 5, 2019

 Patrick Beauregard is a 31-year-old Marine corporal who, at age 29, was diagnosed with metastatic colon cancer that had spread to his lungs.
 With support from his family and his wife, Amanda, he is sharing his story to advocate for more awareness of colorectal cancer among young adults.
 Patrick and his oncologist, Dr. Kimmie Ng of the Dana-Farber Cancer Institute Young-Onset Colorectal Cancer Center, participated in the “Too Young for This Sh*t” webcast, hosted by the Prevent Cancer Foundation’s Congressional Families Program.
-(Watch the recording here.)
+(Watch an excerpt above and view the full recording here.)

 Something was not right.
 The sudden pain in my abdomen forced me to stop walking and take a seat on a public bench.
 It was the afternoon of September 13, 2017.
 Two days later, my life would change forever.